 Propane Bus Project

-Camas School District has purchased 10 new full-sized propane buses from Blue Bird to diversify its diesel fleet.
-The Blue Bird Propane-Powered Vision® school bus is a conventional Type C school bus which runs on propane instead of diesel fuel.
-Designed and built for maximum quality and reliability, the Propane-Powered Vision® meets all applicable School Bus Federal Motor Vehicle Safety Standards (FMVSS).
-The Blue Bird bus utilizes the latest advancements in propane technology, including the ROUSH CleanTech Liquid Propane Autogas Fuel System and the Ford 6.8 liter engine.
+Camas School District has purchased 27 propane buses to diversify its diesel fleet.
+Designed and built for maximum quality and reliability, these busses meet all applicable School Bus Federal Motor Vehicle Safety Standards (FMVSS).
+They utilize the latest advancements in propane technology.

-In order to provide on-site fueling for the new propane buses, the District has contracted with Ferrellgas to provide turnkey design and construction for a new propane refueling station at the existing Camas School District Transportation Center.
+In order to provide on-site fueling for the new propane buses, the District has contracted with Ferrellgas to provide an on-site fueling station at the existing Camas School District Transportation Center.

 Propane, also known as liquefied petroleum gas (LPG), is the most widely used alternative fuel in the United States due to its high energy density, clean burning properties, established infrastructure, and domestic availability.
 Propane is also the third most used vehicle fuel, behind gasoline and diesel.